A Look At The Life Of Washington Irving, Sleepy Hollow and The American Short Story

 Photo: By Washington Irving [Public domain], via Wikimedia Commons

 Everyone has heard the name Washington Irving, but what about Jonathan Oldstyle or Diedrich Knickerbocker?
-While Washington Irving was crafting his literary career, he not only wrote about a wide range of subjects, but he used a few entertaining pen names as well.
+While Washington Irving was building his literary career, he not only wrote about a wide range of subjects but also used a few entertaining pen names.

 When one thinks of Washington Irving, a presumption can be made that he spent his whole life in New York, sleeping under oak trees and trading folk tales with the locals.
 He did spend special years in New York, but there is so much more to his story.

-Born in New York City in 1782, he was named after George Washington, whom he had the pleasure of meeting as a youngster.
-George Washington would serve as an important figure in Washington Irving’s life and he would later write one his best-known biographies, sectioned in five volumes, chronicling the life of the first US President
+Born in New York City in 1783, he was named after George Washington, whom he had the pleasure of meeting as a youngster.
+George Washington would be an important figure in Washington Irving’s life, and Irving would later write one of his best-known biographies, published in five volumes, chronicling the life of the first U.S. president.

 Washington Irving